 In Ramer, however, the average commute to work is quite long.
 On average, people spend 39.41 minutes each day getting to work, which is significantly higher than the national average.

-Ramer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ramer does not have a public transit system used by locals to get to and from work.

-In terms of college education, Ramer is nearly on par with the US average for all cities of 21.84%: 20.23% of adults 25 and older in Ramer have a bachelor's degree or advanced degree.
+The education level of Ramer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.23% of adults 25 and older in Ramer have a college degree.

 The per capita income in Ramer in 2022 was $29,308, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,232 for a family of four.
 However, Ramer contains both very wealthy and poor people as well.